top of page

 Choose a lesson, contact our Director of Education to schedule a day that's suitable for you and the other teachers in your grade, and she'll bring the science to you!
 She doesn't need an auditorium or a gymnasium because her presentation style requires her to be in your individual classroom with your students.
 Each is hands-on, so students get the most out of the hour-long activities.

-NEW PRICING FOR 2024!
-Cost is $85 for one class (base price) and just $60 each additional class.
+NEW POLICY FOR 2025-26! $85 base fee *non-refundable* deposit to secure a date on our calendar and $65 each additional class due on the day of the program.
 We use this flat rate so it's cheaper for your students.
-For example: 4 classes = $265 (plus tax).
+For example: 4 classes = $280 (plus tax).
 For 100 students total, that would be $3/student!
-We can only accept check or money order at this time.
-Registration must be made at least one week in advance and cancellations must be made within 24 hours of the scheduled date.
+Deposits by Check or by Credit Card through Square or Venmo.
+Registration must be made at least two weeks in advance and cancellations must be made within 24 hours of the scheduled date.
 (PRICES SUBJECT TO CHANGE AND WILL INCLUDE TRAVEL)

 IMG_5918.JPG